lmtoy/lmtoy_2021-S1-US-3/README.md

 ## OBSNUM

 A total of 46 science obsnum's were taken in the CO line (115.3 GHz).
-About 7 of those are clearly bad, and perhaps more.
+Eight (8) of those are labeled QAFAIL, i.e. bad.
 Summary of all data taken is in lmtinfo.txt.
 The bad ones are also labeled with QAFAIL in the comments.txt file.